andreasthoelke/dotfiles/.vim/help.md

 leader rb   - to rename a binding and its occurences

 # Vim
-MessagesShow - show past vim echoed text (show messages) in preview window verb command Colo<c-n> - get a list of commands and where they are defined verb map Colo<c-n> - get a list of maps and where they are defined
+leader Sm   - :MessagesShow - show past vim echoed text (show messages) in preview window
+            - output of any single command: RedirMessagesWin verb set comments? verb command Colo<c-n> - get a list of commands and where they are defined verb map Colo<c-n> - get a list of maps and where they are defined
 \sm        - set syntax markdown - see  ~/.vim/plugin/notes-workflow.vim#/Set%20Syntax.